Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/BindingExtensions.md

 ### AddTargetEvent(Binding binding, string eventName)

-Adds an additional event subscription to support change notification.This extension method will use the Target to add an event.
+Adds an additional event subscription to support change notification.
+This extension method will use the Target to add an event.

 #### Parameters